wnfs-wg/car-mirror-http-spec/README.md

 [CAR Mirror] describes a generic method extending CAR files to efficiently mirror some IPLD graph state on a peer machine.
 It is transport agnostic.

-HTTP is a very mature protocol that connects the applciations and devices that developers — especially web developers — use most fequently.
-This spec defines how to perform multi-round, syncronous CAR Mirror over HTTP/2.
+HTTP is a very mature protocol that connects the applications and devices that developers — especially web developers — use most frequently.
+This spec defines how to perform multi-round, synchronous CAR Mirror over HTTP/2.

 # 2. Pull